foilmirror/CS-546/README.md

 ```
 TODO:

+Add pages for individual replies?
 Implement friend system
-Finish up searching + replies
 Check all posting/replying routes to make sure user is loggged in
-Hide html elements that shouldn't appear to non-users
+Hide any html elements that shouldn't appear to non-users
-Implement edit/delete for posts/replies when logged in
 Add XSS to all routes
 Improve site design and all CSS; add bootstrap if we have time

-Custom images
+Custom images?

 ```